What is second-degree murder?

 Note that heat of passion is not, strictly speaking, a defense to second-degree murder charges.
 It is a mitigating factor that reduces the penalty for Colorado second degree murder.
 The jury will hear evidence of provocation and heat of passion only if it first concludes that a defendant is guilty of murder in the second degree.7

-The burden is not on you to prove you are innocent of second degree murder.
-It is job of the prosecutor to prove each and every element of a murder charge beyond a reasonable doubt.
+The burden is not on you to prove you are innocent of second-degree murder.
+It is the job of the prosecutor to prove each and every element of a murder charge beyond a reasonable doubt.

-In Colorado, you are entitled to use reasonably necessary physical force to defend yourself or a third person from imminent serious harm.
+In Colorado, you are entitled to use reasonably necessary physical force, even deadly force, to protect yourself or others from imminent serious harm.

 The use of deadly physical force is only justified if you reasonably believed a lesser degree of force was inadequate and a specific circumstance, such as one or more of the following, applied:

 - You had reasonable ground to believe, and did believe, that you or another person was in imminent danger of being killed or of receiving great bodily injury;

 - It appeared that the alleged victim was about to use physical force during the commission of a burglary; or